FiloCara/pyOptris/README.md

 ## Examples

-The folder provides an example script (utils/example.py).
+The folder provides two example scripts.

+*/utils/example_palette.py* shows how to get thermal images in RGB format (a colormap is applied over the termperature values).
 The example needs *OpenCV* installed.

+ */utils/example_thermal.py* allows to get the thermal frame with Celsius temperature for each pixel.

+### /utils/example_palette.py
 ```python
 import pyOptris.direct_binding as optris
 import cv2